kabilan1290/Docker_Cheatsheet/README.md

 docker ps - To list all running containers.

+docker stats <name> - To find the stats of the container.

+docker ps -q | xargs docker stats - Stats of the entire containers.

 docker inspect <image/ContainerID> - Detailed information on the specific image.

 docker logs <image/ContainerID> - Display messages the container has written to standard error or standard out.